 Location: New Berlin, WI

-- Create space for 4 additional party rooms.
+- Create space for four additional party rooms

-- Create vantage point and large gathering area for customers.
+- Create a vantage point and large gathering area for customers

 Integrate a Mezzanine to Create Additional Open Spaces with Easy Access Between All of the Park’s Various Amenities.

 Steve Steidl, owner of the new park, wanted to utilize the building’s unused overhead space to provide additional party rooms.
 He also wanted to add an “observation deck” providing a gathering area for customers with a vantage point over all areas of the park.
 “We were looking to enhance the visitor experience, while also making room for more customers.
 Our goal was to increase capacity by 200 people from what we had originally anticipated,” Steidl said.
 However, it was important that the mezzanine design kept columns out of the way of guests on the main floor.
 The deck and framing system also had to serve as a hidden pathway for electrical and mechanical building services.

 Design a 2,700-Square-Foot, 14-Foot-High Mezzanine with Strategically Placed Columns.